Verify API v4

-This page provides an overview of Arkose Labs Verify API, specifically v4, the latest version.
+This page provides an overview of Arkose Labs Verify API.
 It also describes how to use the Verify API in your application.

 Other pages that document the Verify API are: